-SPSTAT indicates the state of the Open collector output, 1 being output on 0 being output off.
+SPSTAT indicates the state of the Open collector output, 1 being output on, 0 being output off.

-IPSTAT indicates the state of the digital input (Only available on DSC model).
-Bit set indicates input is 'closed' to 0v (-V or GND).
+IPSTAT indicates the state of the digital input.
+If the bit is set it indicates input is 'closed' to OV (-V or GND).

 SCALON Used to indicate that the Shunt Calibration command, SCON, has been issued & therefore the shuntcal resistor is now in circuit with the strain gauge bridge.
 SCOF command resets this bit.
-Note that when Shunt Calibration is active the "Load Cell Integrity Error" will also be generated.
+Note that when Shunt Calibration is active the 'Load Cell Integrity Error' will also be generated.